It’s a pretty safe guess that anyone who is reading this article has decided to form a Limited Liability Company (LLC) in California.

 1500 11th Street

-The Secretary of State will notify you by email or mail once they’ve filed your Articles of Organization which typically takes between 4-6 weeks.
-If you want to speed up the process , several LLC formation services in California offer expedited filing services that can get results in just a few days.
+The Secretary of State will notify you by email or mail once they’ve filed your Articles of Organization, which typically takes between 4–6 weeks.
+If you want to know how long the formation process takes, read How Long Does it Take to Get an LLC in California?

 Other LLC Activities